 The patient’s skin tone should have no effect on the color of the patient’s eye after treatment.

-The Strōma procedure and the BrightOcular and NewColorIris procedures are completely different.
+No. The BrightOcular and NewColorIris procedures are completely different from the Strōma procedure.
 BrightOcular and NewColorIris change iris color by making an incision in the cornea (the clear front of the eye) and implanting a colored disc in front of the natural iris.
-The Strōma procedure uses a gentle, low-energy laser to disrupt and eventually eliminate the pigment cells covering the natural blue eye underneath.
+The Strōma procedure, by contrast, involves no incisions or other contact with the patient’s eye.
+The Strōma laser delivers a gentle, low-energy light beam through the cornea and onto the iris surface.

 As a policy, we do not comment on the medical products or procedures of other companies.
-We do, however, encourage patients to conduct a thorough investigation of the safety and efficacy of all medical products and procedures (including Strōma) before having them performed.
+We do, however, encourage patients to conduct a thorough investigation of the safety and efficacy of all medical products and procedures (including Strōma Medical) before having them performed.

 Safety of the Strōma Procedure

-The Strōma procedure has only undergone limited study in humans, and no adverse events have been reported to date.
-Before the procedure can be declared safe, however, it will have to undergo extensive additional testing and satisfy the requirements of multiple regulatory bodies.
-In our next study phase, we plan to treat about 20 patients in our initial pilot clinical study.
-Following the successful completion of that pilot study, we will treat about 100 patients in multiple countries and follow them for a predetermined length of time.
-We will not release the Strōma laser unless and until we and the governing regulatory bodies are satisfied that the procedure is safe and effective.
+The Strōma procedure has undergone limited clinical studies in humans, and no adverse events have been reported to date.
+Before the procedure can be declared safe, however, it will have to undergo additional testing and satisfy the requirements of multiple regulatory bodies.
+In our next study phases, we plan to treat about 120 patients and follow them for about one year.
+If all goes according to plan, we will then release our procedure to the general public.
+Under no circumstances, however, will we release our procedure unless and until the governing regulatory bodies and we are satisfied that the procedure is safe and effective.

-The Strōma procedure is surgically non-invasive.
+The Strōma procedure is not surgically invasive at all.
 It involves no incisions or injections of any kind.
-In fact, other than the use of a small device to help keep the patient’s eyelid open during the procedure and the application of a mild topical medication, there is little or no contact with the patient’s eye.
+In fact, other than the use of a small device to help keep the patient’s eyelid open during the procedure and the application of a mild topical medication, there should be no contact whatsoever with the patient or his or her eye.
+In addition, none of the clinical patients thus far have reported any pain or light sensitivity during or after the procedure.

 The Strōma procedure should have no effect on patient vision.
 The Strōma laser treats only the iris.
-It does not enter the pupil or treat any portion of the inside of the eye, which is where the nerves affecting vision are located.
-We will, of course, continue studying any impact on vision throughout our clinical studies.
+It does not enter the pupil or treat any portion of the inside of the eye, which is where the retinal nerves affecting vision are located.
+In addition, our laser beam is designed so that even if it were to enter the pupil accidentally, it could not deliver enough energy to the retinal nerves to affect vision.
+We believe, of course, that no cosmetic procedure is worth risking injury to a patient’s vision, and we will continue monitoring patient vision throughout our clinical studies.

 The treating physician will inform the patient when he or she may drive and return to work.
-In most cases, the patient should be able to do so soon after the procedure.
+In most cases, the patient should be able to do so soon after the procedure, although night driving should be avoided for the first few hours after the procedure, because the pupils will be constricted.

 Some physicians on blogs and elsewhere have suggested that the Strōma procedure could cause pigmentary glaucoma.
-We were concerned about this issue right from the start of clinical studies, so it was the first issue we tested and measured in our initial pre-clinical and clinical studies.
-Thus far, pigmentary glaucoma has not proved to be a problem in our studies.
+We were concerned about this issue right from the start of our studies, so it was the first issue we tested and measured in our initial pre-clinical and clinical studies.
+Thus far, pigmentary glaucoma has not proved to be a problem.

 By the way, we always appreciate responsible and informed comments and criticisms from physicians and scientists.
 Their job is to protect the public from harmful procedures and medications, and although we’ve done our best to consider every possible complication, we always welcome the opportunity to learn more, thereby ensuring a safer product for our customers.